ppetrovtv/pine_script_docs/source/essential/Sessions_and_time_functions.rst

 This shows how the user can distinguish between regular session and extended hours bars by using the built-in
 `time <https://www.tradingview.com/study-script-reference/v4/#fun_time>`__
 function rather than the ``time`` variable.
-The background behind these bars is colored because of the chart's settings.
+Note that the background behind these bars is colored because of the chart's settings; not because of the script.
 The ``time`` function returns the time of the bar's start in milliseconds UNIX time, or ``na`` if the bar is located outside the given trade session (09:30--16:00 in our example).
 The ``time`` function accepts two arguments: the ``resolution`` used to determine the bar